tolgabalper/tolgabalper.org/src/content/blog/Mid-Week report-3/index.md

 ## <center> What I have tried new </center>

-1. Using Termux to edit and add content to this site.7
+1. Using Termux to edit and add content to this site.

 ## <center> What I have listened </center>